benvaljean/benvaljean.github.io/_posts/2011-09-30-Group_by_day_week_or_month_(PostgreSQL).markdown

 ---
 layout: post
-title: Group by day
+title: Group by day week or month (PostgreSQL)
 ---

-f1\@goodacre.name,Sum counts of an occurrence into days, weeks, or months
+Sum counts of an occurrence into days, weeks, or months

 #### Group by day